Krystyna Leśkiewicz

-Krystyna Leśkiewicz (born 27 July 1974, Wrocław) is a Polish rhythmic gymnast.
+Krystyna Leśkiewicz-Lewińska (née Leśkiewicz) (born 27 July 1974, Wrocław) is a retired Polish rhythmic gymnast.

 Leśkiewicz competed for Poland in the rhythmic gymnastics individual all-around competition at the 1996 Summer Olympics in Atlanta.
 There she was 21st in the qualification round and did not advance to the semifinal.

-She's now coaching her two daughters, also rhythmic gymnasts, the oldest being Liliana Lewinska who won 3 medals at the 2022 European Championship.
+She is now the head coach at the best Polish rhythmic gymnastics club UKS KOPERNIK Wroclaw, where her two daughters train.
+The oldest, Liliana Lewinska, won 3 medals at the 2022 Junior European Championship and 2 medals at the 2023 Junior World Championships.